ankitpokhrel/Dynamic-Featured-Image/README.md

 ### Dynamic Featured Image PRO
 A premium version of this plugin is also available.
 Users looking for more timely/in-depth support and extended features are encouraged to check out [Dynamic Featured Image PRO](https://ankitpokhrel.com/explore/dynamic-featured-image-pro/).

-### Author available for hire
-I'm available for freelance work.
-Remote worldwide or locally around Nepal.
-Drop me a line @ankitpokhrel if you like.

 ### Questions about this project?
 Please feel free to report any bug found.
 Pull requests, issues, and plugin recommendations are more than welcome!